Concepts

 - taxable income

-- total employment cost
+- total labour cost

 - country-specific definitions